mosbth/cimage/README.md

 Installation
 --------------------------------------

-There are two ways of installing.
+There are several ways of installing.
 You either install the whole project which uses the autoloader to include the various files, or you install the all-included bundle that -- for convenience -- contains all code in one script.